northeastern-rc/rc-public-documentation/docs/source/software/systemwide/matlab.md

 This only needs to be called once per version of MATLAB you are using to run jobs on the HPC cluster.
 ```

-Submitting jobs to the HPC cluster will require SSH credientials and you will be prompted for your username and password or a private SSH key.
+Submitting jobs to the HPC cluster will require SSH credentials and you will be prompted for your username and password or a private SSH key.
 The username and/or location of the private key will be saved for future session in MATLAB.

 Jobs will now default to running on the HPC cluster rather than submitting to your local machine.